Guide to Privately Hiring Senior Home Care

 Families of aging seniors are confronted with many choices as they navigate options to help maintain a healthy and productive life for elderly family members.
 Home safety, medication management and transportation are key concerns for every family facing the naturally changing capacities seniors face as they age.
 In fact, according to the Congressional Budget Office, one third of seniors aged 65 and over need some assistance with activities of daily living such as dressing and personal hygiene, shopping and preparing meals.

-When a family needs senior home care, they are typically faced with complex choices in engaging a home health or senior care giver.
+When a family needs private senior home care, they are typically faced with complex choices in engaging a home health or senior care giver.
 The decision to hire a senior home care giver through an agency, or independently, can be challenging.
 Synthesize all the relevant factors, and the final result is an informed, and personally relevant, decision that suits the aging adult and his or her family.

 When you privately hire, the following tasks are your responsibility: